Nowogród: History

 The history of the gord of Nowogród dates back to the 9th century, as archaeologists found several objects, such as axes and tools, which date back to that period.
 Some time probably in the 12th century, the gord was moved on the high bank of the Narew, and at that time it was probably named Nowogrod.
 By early 14th century, it already was the seat of a castellany; on Nowogrod’s stamp from 1320, a Latin inscription Signum Novogrodensis is visible.

 Since the area of Nowogród was located near the border with Lithuania and Yotvingians, it was frequently raided by the warring neighbours.
 In 1355, the gord became property of Siemowit III, Duke of Masovia, who in 1375 handed it to his son Janusz I of Warsaw.
 Janusz I founded here a brick castle, built in the location of a wooden construction.
 The castle became one of residences of the Dukes of Mazovia.
 Nowogrod received town charter in 1427.
 It was a royal town, administratively located in the Łomża County in the Łomża Land in the Masovian Voivodeship in the Greater Poland Province.
 It enjoyed a number of privileges, especially during the period known as Polish Golden Age, when it was an important center of trade, commerce and honey-making.
 The period of prosperity ended during the Swedish invasion of Poland (1655–1660).
 The town was ransacked and burned to the ground, never recovering from the destruction.

 In 1794, during the Kosciuszko Uprising, a battle between Poles and Russians took place near Nowogród.
 Also, a skirmish took place here during the November Uprising.
 Following the unsuccessful January Uprising, it was deprived of its town charter in 1869, which was eventually restored in 1927.

 During the German Invasion of Poland, which started World War II in September 1939, heavy fighting between Poles and the advancing Wehrmacht took place here, leaving Nowogród almost completely destroyed.

 Sights

 Nowogrod has a Roman Catholic parish church, which dates back to the 15th century.
 Burned and destroyed several times, the church was renovated in 1980-82.
 There also is a cemetery of Polish soldiers who fell in the Polish-Soviet war of 1920, and a monument dedicated to them in 1923.

+Transport

+Vovoideship roads 648 and 645 bypass Nowogród to the south.

+These roads connect Nowogród to Łomza to the east and to Myszyniec in the west.

+The nearest railway station is in Ostrołęka.